rakeshjayanna/SpendSight/README.md

 ## 🚀 How to Use

-1. Download the PowerBI file
+1. Download the PowerBI file    OR
 2. Download or copy sql queries into your MySQL database
 3. Download the csv files
 4. Use DAX in PowerBI